donomii/ID115/README.md

 ## Help, I can't find my watch!

 Only one program per computer can connect to a watch at the same time (wtf).
 Check that your default bluetooth manager hasn't connected to it by mistake.

+## TO DO

+* Add option to spam every watch within range
+* Implement longer messages (requires fiddling with the multi-message vendor format)